logitechsabarni/phisguard-app/README.md

 This prototype demonstrates the core vision of the project and lays the groundwork for future development.
 Lastly the website which focuses on its future uses is given below: https://aisite.10web.io/56/usually-capable-bull/.
-It is an overall website which can be published for future uses which tells us about its uses and what purposes this app will serve in the near future.
+It is an overall website in which there are certain things which have not been implemented in this prototype app as it requires highly advanced knowledge and technology but it can be published or implemented for future needs, comfort, requirements and uses and what purposes this app will serve in the near future.